esbanarango/ember-model-validator/README.md

     mustContainLower: true,
     mustContainNumber: true,
     mustContainSpecial: {
-      message: 'One of these chacters is required: %@',
+      message: 'One of these characters is required: %@',
       acceptableChars: '-+_!@#$%^&*.,?()'
     },
     length: {